Tenants Rights and Obligations (QLD)

 Where a person or persons agree to pay the owner of a property to allow them to live in that property, they are known as the tenant.
 The owner or manager of the property is the landlord.
-Tenant rights and obligations in Queensland are set out in the Residential Tenancies and Rooming Accommodation Act 2008.
+Tenants rights and obligations in Queensland are set out in the Residential Tenancies and Rooming Accommodation Act 2008.

 When leasing a property in Queensland, it is recommended you have a written tenancy agreement to ensure the rights and responsibilities are clear and understood by both parties.
 A tenant with a written fixed-term tenancy agreement has more protection under the law when compared with a tenant leasing under a verbal periodic agreement.